jotadiego/Lambad/README.md

 What if we did something similar to how we handled Morse code, except that we encoded each individual bit as a string of ones and zeroes instead of dits and dahs?

-This time around it will be more convenient to encode the zero string using the _last_ variable in our expression, so that the Lambad variables in positions 0 and 1 can be used to represent zeroes and ones respectively.
+This time around it will be more convenient to encode the empty string using the _last_ variable in our expression, so that the Lambad variables in positions 0 and 1 can be used to represent zeroes and ones respectively.

 Thus we'd have:
 - `λzero.λone.λe.e` or `:2` for the empty string.